 The Plaid Lake Road is guarded by a few moderate water bars, but it is relatively easy access.
 Until the very end.

 The last 1km of road suddenly becomes very steep, very rough, and very narrow.
 Just before this nastiness, the road widens to a wide parking area at the end of a switchback.
-We got about 100m up the steep part in our 4WD HC vehicle before stalling out and backing down.
+We got about 100m up the steep part in our 4WD high clearance vehicle before stalling out and backing down.

 We hiked the remaining 1km, passing through a cut block and then into forest to find the trailhead: